 |Flower Color||White, pink|

-|Native Area||North Africa and the Middle East|
+|Native Area||Africa, Middle East|

-How to Grow Almond Trees
+How to Plant Almond Trees

 Your almond tree will bear the most flowers (and therefore, potentially nuts) if located in full sun.